-Also be aware of the inspection points detailed in chapter 4, as well as checking the caliper free movement (see Section 5.3).
+Also be aware of the inspection points detailed in chapter 4 as well as the caliper running clearance in chapter 5.3.

 Depending on the orientation of the caliper on the axle, brake pads could fall out when removing the pad retainer (11).